 - Periodically hire a company to help with these assessments

-- Immediately fix damage; commonly found damage can include: column damage, horizontal and diagonal strut damage, foot plate damage, overloaded or damages beams, missing or damaged components, and leaning frames
+- Immediately fix damage; commonly found damage can include: column damage, horizontal and diagonal strut damage, foot plate damage, overloaded or damaged beams, missing or damaged components, and leaning frames

 Don’t attempt makeshift repairs—they must meet all the requirements of the original installation.
 A professional will be able to address issues with columns, struts, footplates, beams, components, and frames to ensure the system is structurally sound and safe—or they will recommend replacement when repair is not feasible or practical.